 Trying new toys is something I constantly have to do anyways since my cat is such a lazy little bug and I really need to make sure I have backups in case he ever goes cold turkey and stops loving a toy he’s been obsessing over for months (yes, this frequently happens with Avery!).

-In terms of switching cat toys in and out – while I have heard this works for many cats, it sadly doesn’t ever seem to work with mine.
-In case yours is one it will work for, however, I’ve listed it here.
-Changing toys in and out is easy enough to do, so you might as well give it a shot in case it helps kitty stay entertained.
+In terms of switching cat toys in and out – while this works with many cats, it doesn’t always work out as well as I feel you might hope.
+Especially with some toys, if your cat grows bored of them, that’s it and it’s time to move on to a new type of cat toy.
+That being said, changing toys in and out is easy enough to do, so you might as well give it a shot in case it helps kitty stay entertained.